 - 2/3 cup organic expeller pressed sunflower oil

 - 1 tsp. pure vanilla extract

 - Preheat oven to 375 degrees.
-Rack should be in center of oven.
+The rack should be in the center of the oven.
 This recipe made 20 muffins.
 I used baking cups in my muffin pans.

 - Fill each baking cup almost full.
 Place in oven and bake for about 20 minutes.
 Check by inserting a toothpick.
 If it comes out clean they are done.

 - Place on a wire rack to cool.

 - If you don't have buttermilk you can make your own by adding one tablespoon of lemon juice or white wine vinegar to 1 cup of milk.
 Let it sit for about 5 minutes and you will have instant buttermilk.